mitsopel/sports-betting-settlement/README.md

 ## Prerequisites
 - Java 17+
-- Docker & Docker Compose (for Kafka)
+- Docker & Docker Compose (for Kafka and RocketMQ)
 - No local Gradle installation required; use the provided Gradle Wrapper (./gradlew)

 ## How to Run